(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 An example of a very healthy, natural, and organic diet suitable for dogs with yeast infections (actually, it is good for dogs with or without yeast infections!) is ZiwiPeak Daily Cuisine Grain-Free Air-Dried Dog Food.

 Coconut oil is rich in fatty acids which are capable of destroying yeasts and other bad micro-organisms without upsetting the gut flora.
 The oil is also good for dogs suffering from leaky gut syndrome, because it speeds the healing of perforations in the intestinal wall.

-The next important element of natural dog candida remedies is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.
+The next important dog candida remedy is using herbs and dietary supplements that have anti-fungal properties to combat yeasts and control yeast overgrowth.

 Herbs and supplements that are helpful include: